jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

 Why were images resampled to 1.5 Å?
 Was this to include information beyond the physical Nyquist?
 If so, has this been shown to improve the 2DTM results?

-**Answer:** The resampling to 1.5 Å was not intended do include information beyond Nyquist.
+**Answer:** The resampling to 1.5 Å was not intended to include information beyond Nyquist.
 Instead we chose 1.5 Å initially since we were expecting information up to 3 Å to contribute to 2DTM and wanted to slightly lower the magnification compared to the ~ 1.0 Å pixelsize use previously, to reduce the number of tiles that have to be